-Sharleen Gale has been an elected Councillor of the Fort Nelson First Nation since 2009.
+Sharleen Gale is the Chief of the Fort Nelson First Nation.
 She is an active member of the Fort Nelson First Nation and envisions a future where all members are working together to become a strong, proud, healthy, and self-reliant Nation.
 She is the grand-daughter of Fred Burke and Madeline Needlay.
 Her roots run deep in the lives of her people and she enjoys being on the land with her family exploring the territory and teaching her son the traditional ways on the lands and how to hunt, fish, and gather medicines and berries.

 Sharleen served as Chief from 2012 to 2014 and as acting Chief from Oct 2016 to August 2017.
 Sharleen currently works in the oil and gas sector for 19 years and started her career in 2000.
 Her various roles working in administration, finance, maintenance, planning and in leadership have given her extensive experience in the corporate world and the vision to ensure our people are managing our lands and our resources in our territory to the benefit of our members.